Dean Henderson: Youth teams

-England U20

-In late-August 2016, Henderson was called up by under-20 team for the first time.
-He made his England U20 debut, where he started as a goalkeeper, in a 1–1 draw against Brazil on 1 September 2016.
+In late-August 2016, Henderson was called up by the England under-20 team for the first time.
+He made his under-20 debut in a 1–1 draw against Brazil on 1 September 2016.
 In May 2017, he was selected in the England under-20 squad for the 2017 FIFA U-20 World Cup.
 He made one appearance at the tournament, in a group stage match against Guinea, and was an unused substitute during England's victory against Venezuela in the final.
 After the match, Henderson described this an "unbelievable feeling".

-England U21

-In August 2017, Henderson was called up by the under-21 for the first time and appeared as an unused substitute against Latvia.
-He then appeared two more times as an unused substitute that saw him miss out two matches for the team in the league.
+In August 2017, Henderson was called up by the under-21 team for the first time and was an unused substitute against Latvia.
 He made his under-21 debut on 24 March 2018, in a friendly at home against Romania, which England won 2–1.
 Henderson was named as England's number one for the 2019 UEFA European Under-21 Championship.

 Senior team

 On 8 October 2019, Henderson was called up to the senior England squad for the first time by manager Gareth Southgate as a replacement for the injured Tom Heaton.
-He made his debut on 12 November 2020 when he came on at half time to replace Nick Pope in a 3–0 win over the Republic of Ireland in a friendly.
+He made his debut on 12 November 2020, when he came on at half-time to replace Nick Pope in a 3–0 win over the Republic of Ireland in a friendly.

-Henderson was named as a member of England's 26-man squad for the delayed Euro 2020 and allocated the number 13 shirt.
+Henderson was named as a member of England's 26-man squad for the delayed UEFA Euro 2020 and was allocated the number 13 shirt.
 However, he withdrew due to a hip injury after the first game and was replaced by Aaron Ramsdale.
-England lost the final to Italy and finished in second place.
+England ultimately lost the final to Italy and finished as runners-up.

+Henderson was named in England's squad for UEFA Euro 2024.

+On 13 October 2024, Henderson made his first start for England in a 3–1 away victory against Finland in the UEFA Nations League which was his first England appearance since 2020.